shounakshastri/shounakshastri.github.io/_NLP/WordPrediction-Part2.md

 #### *Creating a sample*

 Now we will create a sample from the combined data and operate on that.
 This would give us a good approximation while making the code faster as we don't have to use the complete dataset.
-The `set.seed()` line should be uncommented for reproducability.
+The `set.seed()` line should be uncommented for reproducibility.
 Also, from this point on, we will be operating on the sample, so we will remove the original dataset to free up some memory.

 ```r